Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 Some terminology has changed to reflect the enhanced capabilities of the newest Form Recognizer service APIs.
 While the service is still called "Form Recognizer", it is capable of much more than simple recognition and is not limited to documents that are "forms".
 As a result, we've made the following broad changes to the terminology used throughout the SDK:

-- The word "Document" has broadly replaced the word "Form."
-The service supports a wide variety of documents and data-extraction scenarios, not merely limited to "forms."
+- The word `Document` has broadly replaced the word `Form`.
+The service supports a wide variety of documents and data-extraction scenarios, not merely limited to `forms`.
-- The word "Analyze" has broadly replaced the word "Recognize."
-The document analysis operations execute a data extraction pipeline that supports more than just recognition.
+- The word `Analyze` has broadly replaced the word `Recognize`.
+The document analysis operation executes a data extraction pipeline that supports more than just recognition.
-- Distinctions between "custom" and "prebuilt" models have broadly been eliminated.
+- Distinctions between `custom` and `prebuilt` models have broadly been eliminated.
 Prebuilt models are simply models that were created by the Form Recognizer service team and that exist within every Form Recognizer resource.
-- The concept of "model training" has broadly been replaced with "model creation", "building a model", or "model administration" (whatever is most appropriate in context), as not all model creation operations involve "training" a model from a data set.
-When referring to a model schema trained from a data set, we will use the term "document type" instead.
+- The concept of `model training` has broadly been replaced with `model creation` or `model administration` (whatever is most appropriate in context), as not all model creation operations involve `training` a model from a data set.
+When referring to a model schema trained from a data set, we will use the term `document type` instead.

 ### Client usage

 We continue to support API key and AAD authentication methods when creating the clients.
 Below are the differences between the two versions:

 - In `3.2.x`, we have added `DocumentAnalysisClient` and `DocumentModelAdministrationClient` which support API version `2021-09-30-preview` and later.
-- `FormRecognizerClient` and `FormTrainingClient` will raise an error if called with an API version of `2021-09-30-preview` and later.
+- `FormRecognizerClient` and `FormTrainingClient` will continue to work targetting API version `2.1` and `2.0`.
-- In `DocumentAnalysisClient` all prebuilt model methods along with custom model, layout, and a general document analysis model are unified into two methods called
+- In `DocumentAnalysisClient` all prebuilt model methods along with custom model, layout, and a prebuilt general document analysis model are unified into two methods called
 `begin_analyze_document` and `begin_analyze_document_from_url`.
 - In `FormRecognizerClient` there are two methods (a stream and URL method) for each of the prebuilt models supported by the service.
 This results in two methods for business card, receipt, identity document, and invoice models, along with a pair of methods for recognizing custom documents and for recognizing content/layout.